ovh/docs/pages/web/domains/transfer_outgoing_domain/guide.en-ie.md

 > [!warning]
 >
 > If your new registrar requests a new transfer code, re-enable `Transfer protection` for your domain, then disable it again a few minutes later.
-You can then retrieve a new transfer code.
+You can then retrieve the new transfer code.
 >

 ## Go further